empathic-ai/altimit/README.md

  Executables of the Altimit Engine and a repository for it will be released at a later date.

 <i>Note: Whenever possible, developers are encouraged to contribute to the main branch of Godot, rather than contributing directly to Altimit's fork of the Godot Engine.
-This limits fragmentation between the two projects!</i>
+This limits fragmentation between the repositories!</i>